voteflux/flux-docs/docs/constitutions/aus-act.rst

 Introduction
 ------------

-This is the constitution for the ACT political party named “The Flux Party — ACT”, sometimes referred to as “Flux ACT” or “the party” in this document only.
-The registered abbreviation for the party at the time of registration is “The Flux Party (Flux The System)”.
-It is a branch of the federal party “VOTEFLUX.ORG \| Upgrade Democracy!” with the abbreviation “Flux”.
-When the term “Flux” alone is used it is meant to refer to the federal Flux party, not the state branch.
+This is the constitution for the ACT political party named "The Flux Party — ACT", sometimes referred to as "Flux ACT" or "the party" in this document only.
+The registered abbreviation for the party at the time of registration is "The Flux Party (Flux The System)".
+It is a branch of the federal party "VOTEFLUX.ORG \| Upgrade Democracy!" with the abbreviation "Flux".
+When the term "Flux" alone is used it is meant to refer to the federal Flux party, not the state branch.

 The Flux Party — ACT is hereby established as an organization.